kwilson21/PS5Tracker/README.md

 q.enqueue(update_retailer_availabilities, args=[TARGET_RETAILER])
 ```

-This task will get PS5 availabilities from the target website, and store the results in memory.
+This task will get PS5 availabilities from the target website, and store the results in redis.

 After updating retailer availabilities, you can query the API to get retailer availabilities by going to http://localhost:5000/docs